Rich-Nyan/DoubleIntegrator/README.md

 # Log Barriers in Multiplayer Collision-Avoidance Systems

 ![](3_Players_2.gif)

 Multiplayer collision-avoidance trajectory generation using log-barriers constraints and learning based on user-generated trajectories.

 This repository consists of an optimal solver for obstacle avoidance and multiplayer collision-avoidance.

 ## Components

-- GuessDI.jl: Generates an initial state vector using user-provided mouse clicks off of Julia Makie.
+- GuessDI.jl: [Generates](https://www.youtube.com/embed/Sq7j29FNwpI) an initial state vector using user-provided mouse clicks off of Julia Makie.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Sq7j29FNwpI" frameborder="0" allowfullscreen></iframe>
 - DI.jl: Optimal trajectory solver for various alpha values using fed-in initial state vector.
 - Plotting.jl: Generates a gif consisting of user-fed trajectories followed by optimal trajectory.